mmsoha1b/Socket-chat/README.md

 A real time chat app made with React and Node/Express using websockets.

 ## Installation
-__Note: This project requires a database comaptible with sequelize to be installed locally.
+__Note: This project requires an instance of a database comaptible with sequelize.
 You can check the compatibility list from [here](https://sequelize.org/releases/)__

 - Clone the repo into your local machine.
 - Run `npm install` in both the front-end and back-end directories.